-- 1. All trolleys must traverse the C-Rail track smoothly.
-Seizing within a pinched C-Rail section or wheel impacts due to misalignment at a joint can cause permanent failure. - 2.
-The slight drag of a trolley car as it is moving through the C-Rail may indicate friction between the outer side of the wheels and the inner surface of the C-Rail wall.
+- A.1 All trolleys must traverse the C-Rail track smoothly.
+Seizing within a pinched C-Rail section or wheel impacts due to misalignment at a joint can cause premature failure. - A.2 The slight drag of a trolley car as it is moving thru the C-Rail may indicate friction between the outer side of the wheels and the inner surface of the C-Rail wall.
 This is not detrimental to the system if the drag is light and the occurrence is intermittent.
-However, should this drag be continuous, the problem must be corrected as follows: - The cable package load on the saddles must be balanced at the trolley body to obtain equal loading of all trolley wheels. - The lower flanges which support the trolleys must be coplanar and horizontal.
+However, should this drag be continuous, the problem must be corrected as follows: - A.2.1 The cable package load on the saddles must be balanced at the trolley body to obtain equal loading of all trolley wheels. - A.2.2 The lower flanges which support the trolleys must be coplanar and horizontal.
 Adjust as follows: loosen the C-Rail hanging bracket set screws, rotate the rail until horizontal and shim, if required.
-Retighten the set screws. - The cable loops must be uniform and symmetrical to produce even tension forces between trolleys. - 3.
-When tow chains (or tow ropes) are required on a Festoon System, any high tensile forces normally associated with rapid acceleration rates and high travel speeds are transmitted trolley to trolley by the tow chain.
+Retighten the set screws. - A.2.3 The cable loops must be uniform and symmetrical to produce even tension forces between trolleys. - A.3 When tow chains (or tow ropes) are required on a Festoon System, any high tensile forces normally associated with rapid acceleration rates and high travel speeds are transmitted trolley to trolley by the tow chain.
 They are designed primarily as a safety device and not intended to be in tension continuously.
 Tow chains which rapidly pull taut and jerk the trolleys excessively could be caused by the trolley seizing in the C-Rail or the tow chain being too short.
-Check the tow chain length per the dimension print. - 4.
-The tow arm is a device to transmit movement of the customer's crane or hoist to the tow trolley (lead car).
-It must have 1.0" minimum of vertical clearance and 0.2" minimum of horizontal clearance with the rectangular tube of the tow trolley and must be perpendicular to the car body to compensate for small vertical and large lateral movements. - 5.
-Tension ropes are used to suspend push button controls beneath the junction box of a control unit trolley for pendant station applications.
+Check the tow chain length per the dimension print. - A.4 The tow arm is a device to transmit movement of the customer's crane or hoist to the tow trolley (lead car).
+It must have 1.0" minimum of vertical clearance and 0.2" minimum of horizontal clearance within the rectangular tube of the tow trolley and must be perpendicular to the car body to compensate for small vertical and large lateral movements. - A.5 Tension ropes are used to suspend push button controls beneath the junction box of a control unit trolley for pendant station applications.
 Two ropes are normally furnished and must be equal in length.
 The electric cable must be longer than the tension ropes and secured at intervals to form a lattice arrangement.
-A watertight cable gland it required at the junction box. - 6.
-A Festoon System having many cable loops and trolleys are susceptible to undulating motions during extending of the system.
-Rapid accelerations, high travel speed, and trolley cards seizing within the C-Rail track are reasons for this behavior.
-Violent undulations causing tow chains or the cable to tense or snap must be corrected or cable failures are sure to result.
+A watertight cable gland is required at the junction box. - A.6 A Festoon System having many cable loops and trolleys are susceptible to undulating motions during extending of the system.
+Rapid accelerations, high travel speed, and trolley cars seizing within the C-Rail track are reasons for this behavior.
+Violent undulations causing tow chains or the cables to tense or snap must be corrected or cable failures are sure to result.
 Consult factory application engineers for recommendations.